 |FINALS & PEOPLES CHOICE COMPETITION|

-Registrations for the UTAS 3MT competition and workshop are now open!
+Registrations for the UTAS 3MT competition are now open!

-REGISTER HERE and submit your entry to the UTAS competition by 20 August 2020
+Register here and submit your entry to the UTAS competition by Friday 12 August 2022.

 For more information about 3MT please contact the UTAS 3MT Coordinator at Graduate.Research@utas.edu.au